NextGenTel/akka-tools/README.md

 Version 1.0.7.1 - 2016-05-18

-* Upgraded to akka 2.4.5 - including changes need to work with new Java PersistentQuery-api
+* Upgraded to akka 2.4.5 - including changes need to work with new Java PersistenceQuery-api
 * Fixed regression in JdbcJournal - Now we're back to being backward compile-compatible

 Version 1.0.7 - 2016-05-13